kingksjo/ng_houses/README.md

-# Using Linear Regression to analyze housing data in Nigeria
+# Using Linear Regression to Predicted house prices in Nigeria